 - 102. Fundamental Computer Concepts and Applications: (3 hours) An overview of the concepts and terminology of computing. - 202.
 Programming I: (3 hours) An introduction to structured programming business applications with an emphasis on syntax, data editing, file structure, and control totals.
 Prerequisite: BUS 102 or equivalent. - 209.
-Legal Environment of Business I: (3 hours) A course in the fundamentals of everyday law, such as the American legal system, contracts, business torts, business crimes and ethics. - 216.
+Legal Environment of Business I: (3 hours) A course in the fundamentals of everyday law, such as the American legal system, contracts, business torts, business crimes and ethics - 216.
 Business and Economic Statistics: (3 hours) An introduction to the principles of statistics and probability, emphasizing their application to problems in business and economics.
 Prerequisite: MAT 131. - 230.
-Personal Finance: (3 hours) The study of charge accounts, installment buying, taxation, borrowing money, savings accounts, life insurance, annuities, social security, owning a home, and numerous other personal concerns.

-- 299. Service Learning for Business: (0 hours) Experiential study of the impact of community service on personal and business level decision making.
+Personal Finance: (3 hours) The study of charge accounts, installment buying, taxation, borrowing money, savings accounts, life insurance, annuities, social security, owning a home, and numerous other personal concerns. - 299.
+Service Learning for Business: (0 hours) Experiential study of the impact of community service on personal and business level decision making.
 Grade: Pass/Fail. - 302.
 Web Page Design: (3 hours) A study of the fundamentals of web page design.
 This course introduces the student to the process of creating web pages using modern design practices and professional standards.
-The students will also learn how to develop web pages using a web authoring program. - 303.
-Programming II: (3 hours) A continuation of structured programming techniques with application toward business problems.
+The students will also learn how to develop web pages using a web authoring program.

+- 303. Programming II: (3 hours) A continuation of structured programming techniques with application toward business problems.
 Problem analysis, design, and solution are emphasized.
-Prerequisite: BUS 202 or equivalent. - 310.
+Prerequisite: BUS 202 or equivalent. - 304.
+Introduction to Business Finance: (3 hours) This course provides an introduction to financial institutions, financial markets, investments, and financial management.
+The focus of the course is the arena of the financial system and the principal entities therein, plus the movement of money through investments, markets, business, and institutions. - 310.
 Microcomputer Applications: (3 hours) A study of the use of software tools, integrated software, and application packages in business.
 Prerequisite: BUS 102 or equivalent. - 311.
 Principles of Marketing: (3 hours) An overview of marketing including segmentation, target markets, the marketing mix, marketing strategy and the marketing environment, including global markets. - 312.
 Data Communication and Networks: (3 hours) An introduction to data communications appropriate to the study of management information systems and distributed data processing.
 Prerequisite: BUS 102 or equivalent. - 313.
 Business Communication: (3 hours) A brief review of the basic mechanics of grammar, punctuation, and letter styles; emphasis on the principles of business correspondence and employment communication.
 Satisfies the writing intensive course requirement.
 Prerequisite: Proficiency in ENG 101, 102, and keyboarding skills highly recommended for use in completing business writing assignments. - 314.
 Principles of Management: (3 hours) Principles and concepts of planning, organizing, leading, and controlling a business enterprise. - 315.
 Managerial Finance: (3 hours) Application of mathematics to financial problems involved in the organization and conduct of a business enterprise.
 Prerequisite: ACC 221-222 or consent of instructor. - 318.
 Human Resources Management: (3 hours) A study of the employment and management of human resources in industry and government. - 319.
 Investments ad Portfolio Analysis: (3 hours) Principles of determining investment policies and policies for portfolio mix and analysis. - 320.
 General Insurance: (3 hours) A study of the principal types of insurance coverage.
 Emphasis is given to risk, measurement, rate making, and the position of the insurance company in our economy. - 322.
 Sales and Advertising Management: (3 hours) Study of the selection, training and supervision of salespersons, sales organizations, sales forecasting and managing the sales force.
 Special emphasis on advertising and its effects on sales.
 Prerequisite: BUS 311. - 324.
 Consumer Behavior: (3 hours) A study of consumer buying behavior including internal influences, external influences and consumer decision processes.
 Prerequisite: BUS 311.